Our EYFS Curriculum

 There are four specific areas through which the three prime areas are strengthened and applied.

-Children are shown how to link sounds and letters to develop their ability to begin to read and write.
+Children are shown how to link letters and sounds to develop their ability to begin to read and write.
 Within the classroom the children are given access to a wide range of reading materials to develop their interest in literature.
 Children are encouraged to write freely to allow them to apply their phonic knowledge independently.

 The children are provided with opportunities to develop and improve their skills in counting; understanding and using numbers; develop an understanding of number patterns; calculating simple addition and subtraction problems and to describe shapes, spaces, and measures.

-Children are enabled to make sense of their physical world and their community through opportunities to explore, observe and find out about people, places, technology and the environment.
+Children are enabled to make sense of their physical world and their community through opportunities to explore, observe and find out about people, places, technology, animals and the environment.

 Children explore and play with a wide range of media and materials and are given opportunities to share their thoughts, ideas and feelings through art, music, movement, dance, role play and design technology.